-This website is your one-stop shop for up-to-date, Clay County data regarding COVID-19 cases and testing.
-It also includes our recovery dashboard and maps for the county, metro region and state.
+The website linked above is your one-stop shop for up-to-date, Clay County data regarding COVID-19 cases and vaccination.

 Please note: the counts in our reported data sets are preliminary and may be pending investigation.
 Preliminary counts may vary from day to day as investigation progresses and jurisdictions get updated as necessary.

-JurisdictionsResidents of Kansas City - even those that live in Clay County - are reported under the Kansas City, Missouri Health Department.
+The majority of residents of Kansas City in Clay County are reported under the Kansas City, Missouri Health Department.
 Some KCMO data is included on the Clay County dashboard to provide a clearer picture of Clay County as a whole.

 All sections of the dashboard indicate whether they include KCMO residents or not so please read carefully.
 "Clay County Public Health Center Jurisdiction" means the data does not include KCMO residents but does include residents of Gladstone, Excelsior Springs, Kearney, Liberty, North Kansas City, Smithville, and other Clay Counties cities and areas.